GGadow/hippy-coop/readme.md

 -------------
 a page for registering rooms and assigning rooms to members
 . rooms table
 . members table
+. purchases table
 . associate them
+. members can change rooms
 . rspec test the association
 . route for above page
 . controller for above page
 . view for above controller
-. partial for a room line item
+. partials, as you will
 . routes for creating rooms, members
-. capybara test
+. capybara tests
 . logo for the coop in a layout

 a page for inputting the expenses each member paid